That dollar amount reflects an 25.2% increase from $70.6 billion worth of Romanian exports 5 years earlier during 2017.

 In a nutshell, net exports reflect the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 Romania has highly positive net exports in the international trade of cereals, notably corn, wheat and barley.
-In turn, these cashflows indicate Romania’s strong competitive advantages under the vehicles product category.
+In turn, these cashflows indicate Romania’s strong competitive advantages under the cereals product category.

 Products Causing Romania’s Worst Trade Deficits